EnnioTorre/appbackery-cicd-demo/README.md

 ## Technology stack
 * Openshift: it includes the tools needed to manage the application lifecycle and provides an end-to-end solution for building complete deployment pipelines and monitoring.
 * Jenkins: it is well integrated in Openshift and provides a easy way to publish all the pipeline artifacts and reports: application WAR, testing results etc... .
 * Quay.io: actually I wanted to try this out, it provides a lot of cool features, among which the possibility to inspect and pull the images produced by the appbackery pipeline.
 * Headless Chrome: mandatory when it comes to run selenium tests, see the image stored in the docker folder for more details.
 * Tomcat: straightforward choice with spring boot2.
 * Spring Boot Actuator:  includes a number of endpoints to help you monitor your application: `/health`, `/prometheus`. the latest in particular exposes the JVM metrics which are scraped by Prometheus.
 * Prometheus+Grafana: very powerful monitoring stack, both are integrated in Openshift4 by means of Operators.
-Moreover grafana provides a vast choice of dashboards available online [Dashboards](https://grafana.com/grafana/dashboards).
+Moreover, grafana provides a vast choice of dashboards available online [Dashboards](https://grafana.com/grafana/dashboards).

 ## Getting Started